Ever wondered how long is a life sentence?

 Martin Byrant is an Australian mass murderer who is responsible for killing 35 people.
 He is one of the dangerous mass murderers that ever lived.

-His activities were referred to as the Port Arthur Massacre.
+His criminal activity led to what we now know as the infamous and tragic Port Arthur Massacre.
 He was sentenced to 1035 years in prison without the possibility of parole.

 4. James Eagan Holmes